-The fugitive moment is source to sonic minutiae that we ignore and relegate to passing time.
-These moments engender the emergence of recollection.
-They are a negative space of memory, always awash in an aural backdrop that might be considered "negative sound," which constitutes the sonic framework of the spaces we inhabit.
-Upon these sonic frameworks we perceive and make ‘normal’ or 'positive' sounds - conversation, music, radio and other desired sounds.
-Importantly, however, these under-examined backgrounds root us in place.
-They are always available, if remaining vague or unobserved.
+The fugitive moment is source to sonic minutiae ignored and relegated to passing time.
+These moments, a negative space of memory, are awash in an aural backdrop, a "negative sound," the sonic framework of the spaces we inhabit.
+On these frameworks we perceive and make ‘normal’ or 'positive' sounds - speech, music, and others.
+But these under-examined backgrounds root us in place and may serve to engender the emergence of recollection.
+They are always available, if vague or unobserved.

-The reiterated sonic resonance of the installations shifts focus to these aural backdrops while referencing the physical space.
-Installation-enhanced senses of spatial aural awareness charge the continued inevitable visual senses of space.
-By invoking a higher level of consciousness of background, the sonic apparentness of a space and a greater sense of self in relation to space are made available.
+An installation's reiterated sonic resonance shifts focus to these aural backdrops while necessarily referencing the space.
+Metaphor-laden sounds (cosmic, the sea, snow fall) might alternately be prepared to trigger site resonance to support human spatial awareness.
+The installation-enhanced spatial aural awareness charges continued visual senses of the space.
+By invoking a higher level of consciousness of resonant background, the sonic apparentness of space and increased sense of self in relation to sound-space become available.

-As phenomenal systems that are vehicles for art, in addition to the context of local space, they are interlaced with conceptual, metaphoric, formal and expressive art potential.
-The sonic phenomena, in relation to space and visual art components, exhibit gesture and moment form.
-They are choreographed, embracing time and movement, as well as stasis and point location.
-They are all-over fields inhabiting four-dimensional space, while often also invoking historical space – as though the walls could speak – as they invite the perceiver to traverse and encounter the site-manifest environment.
+In addition to existent spatial contexts, these phenomenal systems are art vehicles interlaced with conceptual, metaphoric, formal and expressive art potential.
+The sonic phenomena, in relation to space, exhibit gesture and moment form.
+They are choreographed, embracing space-time, dynamic movement (panning, amplitude, frequency), stasis and point location.
+They are all-over fields inhabiting four-dimensional space, while sometimes invoking historical space – as though the walls could speak – in inviting the perceiver to encounter the self-manifest site environment.

-An installation becomes an indivisible, reflexive art object, an open-ended self-performance/experience – a time machine at the intersections of sound, architecture, space, object and self – non-existent without the space and that revealed within its silences.
+A field of body-conscious, literally and illusionistically (panning) moving, sound activates the space in a quasi-symphonic music composition while engaging the stationary or peripatetic body.
+At apex, these crafted works address their concepts, forms and metaphors in an expressive realization on human scale while also sharing in the awe of overwhelming sites.
+An installation becomes an indivisible, reflexive art object, an open-ended self-performance/experience – a time machine at the intersections of sound, architecture, space, object and self – non-existent without the space and that revealed within its ambient silence.